miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 ## Getting Back into Web Development with FastHTML Framework

-I dove deep into FastHTML building a framwork on a framwork on a framework, as Pipulate is built on FastHTML which is built on Starlette, which is built on Python (built on C, and so on).
+I dove deep into FastHTML building a framework on a framework on a framework, as Pipulate is built on FastHTML which is built on Starlette, which is built on Python (built on C, and so on).
 That sounds risky and fragile, but it's the smallest price of getting back into web development that I could find, and that